Yogesh-AR/EX.-No.-3.1.-CREATE-3D-MODEL-FROM-ORTHOGRAPHIC-PROJECTION/README.md

 <img width="1131" height="813" alt="image" src="https://github.com/user-attachments/assets/82c7e427-dd9c-4cd0-84b9-ab8509a159c6" />

 ## RESULT:
-Thus, 3D model is created from orthographic projection.
+Thus, 3D model is created from orthographic projection and all dimensions are in 'mm'.